PeterSYoo/doodlezilla-nextjs-tailwind/README.md

 App Link - [https://nudoodle.vercel.app/](https://nudoodle.vercel.app/)

-If you don't wish to sign up, you can use these credentials to login.
+If you don't want to sign up, you can use the following credentials to log in.

 ```
 Username: apple